Ages of Three Children puzzle: The puzzle

-A census taker approaches a woman leaning on her gate, number 14, and asks about her children.
+A census taker approaches a woman leaning on her gate and asks about her children.
 She says, "I have three children and the product of their ages is seventy–two.
 The sum of their ages is the number on this gate."
 The census taker does some calculation and claims not to have enough information.
 The woman enters her house, but before slamming the door tells the census taker, "I have to see to my eldest child who is in bed with measles."
 The census taker departs, satisfied.
 The problem asks: what are the ages of the three children?

 The problem can be presented in different ways, giving the same basic information: the product, that the sum is known, and that there is an oldest child (e.g. their ages adding up to today's date, or the eldest being good at chess).

 Another version of the puzzle gives the age product as thirty–six, which leads to a different set of ages for the children.